janaagaard75/azure-functions-typescript/README.md

     yarn test
     yarn test-e2e

 Build the solution.
 This compiles the TypeScript files in the `src` folder into the JavaScript in the `dist` folder, and copies all `.json` files from `src` to `dist`.
+The distribution folder is deleted before building to make sure that renamed files are removed.

     yarn build

+Clean up.
+This simply deletes the distribution folder `dist`.

+    yarn clean

 ## Continuous Deployment